AdaptiveMotorControlLab/CellSeg3D/README.md

 ## Acknowledgements

-This plugin was developed by Cyril Achard & Maxime Vidal.
+This plugin was developed by Cyril Achard, Maxime Vidal, Mackenzie Mathis.
 This work was funded, in part, from the Wyss Center to the [Mathis Laboratory of Adaptive Motor Control](https://www.mackenziemathislab.org/).

 ## Plugin base